UCLA Bruins: Gymnastics

 The women's gymnastics team has won seven NCAA Women's Gymnastics championships under head coach Valorie Kondos Field, including championships in 1997, 2000, 2001, 2003, 2004, 2010, and 2018.
 Two NCAA Men's Gymnastics championships (1984 and 1987) were won by the men's team before the program was discontinued.

 Some notable former UCLA gymnasts include current stuntwoman Heidi Moneymaker, Brian Ginsberg who was a two-time US junior national gymnastics champion, and U.S. Olympic Team members Jordan Chiles, Madison Kocian, Kyla Ross, Samantha Peszek, Jamie Dantzscher, Mohini Bhardwaj, Kate Richardson, Tasha Schwikert, Kristen Maloney, Yvonne Tousek, Stella Umeh, Luisa Portocarrero, Tim Daggett, Mitch Gaylord, and Peter Vidmar.
 2008 Canadian Olympic Gymnastics team member Elyse Hopfner-Hibbs attended UCLA and was a member of the team for the 2008–2009 season.
 The team took home its 15th Pac-10 Gymnastics Championship on March 27, 2009.
 Most recently, on April 23, 2010, the team won their 6th National Championship in Gainesville, Florida; the win brought the total number of national championships for UCLA to 105.

 At the 2015 NCAA national championship, Samantha Peszek was the All Around co-champion and the balance beam champion.

 At the 2018 NCAA national championship, Christine 'Peng Peng' Lee and Katelyn Ohashi won individual event titles on balance beam and floor exercise, respectively along with the team title.

 Rugby Union

-UCLA Bruins runs a rugby union side.

-Their 7s side competed in the 2022 National Collegiate Championships.
+Since 1934, the UCLA Rugby Union Team has earned a reputation as a top level program in California, North America and around the world having successfully competed against the finest Universities, Clubs and International Teams in the rugby world.

+James Schaeffer introduced the original team in 1934, which was eventually revived post-WWII through Norm Padgett and his tireless hustling and fraternity walks.
+In 1958, Padgett's former Captain, Ged Gardner, assumed the Coaching role from until 1965.
+Gardner built membership, interest and skill to which Coach Dennis Storer added his own unique style.
+Dennis Storer remained Head Coach from 1966 - 1982, when the program operated as a Varsity Sport, winning a national title in 1972 and then another in 1975.
+Rugby was dropped as a varsity sport shortly after by the Athletics department.
+Storer subsequently resumed the role from 1987 to 1989 after the program was downgraded to Club Status.
+During his tenure, Storer guided the program to 2 Monterey National Championship Titles, numerous Southern California Titles, 2 national championship titles, and produced 14 USA Eagles with himself being named the first ever USA Eagles Coach.

+Over its history, 19 UCLA students have gone on to represent the USA Rugby Men's National Team with Coach Dennis Storer being the first ever coach of the team.
+Coach Dennis Storer was recognized for his contributions to USA Rugby with his inclusion in the UCLA Athletics Hall of Fame and the USA Rugby Hall of Fame.